 - Homeowner or landlord

 How long do you have to report/sue for a slip and fall?

-Slip and fall claims can be made up to three years from the date of the accident.
+Slip and fall claims in Australia can be made up to three years from the date of the accident.
 In some cases, this can be three years from the date you first realised you were injured.
 However, it’s best to report the accident immediately – you might find it harder to produce the evidence you need to make a claim if you wait too long.

 - If you can’t report the slip and fall accident because you’re injured and undergoing treatment, report the accident as soon as possible afterwards.